matyasbohacek/spoter/README.md

   --testing_set_path [str; path to the csv file with testing set's skeletal data]
 ```

-If either the valudation or testing sets' paths are left empty, these corresponding metrics will not be calculated.
+If either the validation or testing sets' paths are left empty, these corresponding metrics will not be calculated.
 We also provide out-of-the box parameter to split the validation set as a desired split of the training set while preserving the label distribution for datasets without author-specified splits.
 These and many other specific hyperparameters with their descriptions can be found in the [train.py](https://github.com/matyasbohacek/spoter/blob/main/train.py) file.
 All of them are provided a default value we found to be working well in our experiments.

 ## Data